SeanMcP/seanmcp.com/src/about/index.md

 Since joining the tech industry, I have:

-- Given a talk on "React && Accessibility" at CONNECT.TECH Conference
+- Given conference talks on accessibility and React in Atlanta and Pittsburgh
 - Published open source libraries with tens of thousands of downloads on npm
 - Lead workshops on React and the JavaScript ecosystem
 - Given lightning talks at Jr Devs Meetup